GribApiDotNet/GribApi.NET/README.md

 		Console.WriteLine("Grid Type: " + msg.GridType);

 		double latInDegrees = msg["latitudeOfFirstGridPoint"].AsDouble();
-		// GribApi.NET automatically converts coordinate values to degrees.
-This follows the best practice
+		// GribApi.NET normalizes the coordinate values to degrees.
+This follows the best practice advised by ECMWF.
-		// advised by ECMWF and normalizes the values returned by the API.
-You can opt-out of degree
-		// conversion by calling `AsDouble(false)`, e.g.:
-		//     double rawValue = msg["latitudeOfFirstGridPoint"].AsDouble(false);
-		// Only values capable of degree conversion are affected.

-		// all values are also accessible as strings Console.WriteLine("latitudeOfFirstGridPointInDegrees = " + msg["latitudeOfFirstGridPoint"].AsString());
+		// values are also accessible as strings Console.WriteLine("latitudeOfFirstGridPointInDegrees = " + msg["latitudeOfFirstGridPoint"].AsString());
 	}
 ```